nagasudhirpulla/taming_python/blog/skills/folium_rectagle_polyline.md

 # create a rectangle object and add to map
 folium.Rectangle([(28.6471948,76.9531796), (19.0821978,72.7411)]).add_to(mapObj)

-# save the map object as
+# save the map object as a html
 mapObj.save('output.html')
 ```